How to Write a Software Requirements Specification (SRS Document)

 Intended Audience and Intended Use

-Define who in your organization will have access to the SRS — and how they should use it.
+Define who in your organization will have access to the SRS and how they should use it.
 This may include developers, testers, and project managers.
 It could also include stakeholders in other departments, including leadership teams, sales, and marketing.
 Defining this now will lead to less work in the future.

-Describe the software being specified.
-And include benefits, objectives, and goals we intend to have for this product?
+What are the benefits, objectives, and goals we intend to have for this product?
 This should relate to overall business goals, especially if teams outside of development will have access to the SRS.

 Definitions and Acronyms

 Your next step is to give a description of what you’re going to build.
-Is it an update to an existing product?
+Why is this product needed?
+Who is it for?
 Is it a new product?
 Is it an add-on to a product you’ve already created?
 Is this going to integrate with another product?

 Assumptions and Dependencies